Number of Jobs

 |The 100 Best Jobs||#41|

-Earning the trust of clients depends on building and maintaining a deep level of financial expertise.
+Earning the trust of clients hinges on building and maintaining a deep level of financial expertise.
 A bachelor's degree is necessary, and an advanced degree can be an effective marketing tool.
 Obtaining and maintaining the certified financial planner designation is recommended, as is membership in the Financial Planning Association or other industry groups.
 Advisors often obtain securities licenses and may earn substantial portions of their income through investment fees.
 Many advisors also sell insurance products, which requires state licensure and professional certification.

-|Upward Mobility||Above Average|
+|Upward Mobility||good Above Average|

-|Stress Level||Above Average|
+|Stress Level||poor Above Average|

-Last updated by Kimberly Palmer.
+Last updated by Casey Quinlan.